 Deciding what type of employer you would like to work for is a difficult decision and one of those important choices that you have to make when you start looking for your first graduate role.
-The accountancy profession boasts a wide variety of employers, read on to help narrow down which type is best for you.
+The accountancy profession boasts a wide variety of employers. so read on to help narrow down which type is best for you.

-Just in the same way you wouldn’t rush into a relationship with another person, the same applies to finding the perfect employer.
 Different sectors all have their own advantages and disadvantages: it’s down to you to decide what suits your personality and career aspirations best.

 - What are the organisation’s values – do they fit with your own?

 - What is the organisation’s culture and work environment like?

 - Do you fully understand the opportunity you are being offered?
 Does it fit with what you are looking for?

 - Is there a structured training programme?
 What support will you get through training?